sjeetSingh/W2-Web-Mashup-using-Zillow-API-and-Google-Maps-API/README.md

-This repository contains the map.html and map.js files of the 2nd project.
+This repository contains the map.html and map.js file of the 2nd project.
 The description of this project is:

 Web Services used by the Web Mashup